maxzintel/dev.to/finding-depth.md

   * Sleep with a fan on.
   * Extra Credit:
     * Use Phillips Hue (or similar) to simulate sunset and sunrise in your home.
-      * Ex: Set a Hue light in your bedroom to begin dimming at 9pm, turn completely off at 10pm (bedtime), then slowly start fading back on at 5:30am.
+      * Ex: Set a Hue light in your bedroom to begin dimming at 9 pm, turn completely off at 10 pm (bedtime), then slowly start fading back on at 5:30 am.
     * Get an accurate sleep tracker like an Oura Ring.
 Measure a baseline sleep score with your normal habits over a couple weeks.
 Then implement the above strategies and compare your results!
     * Utilize 'Heat Shock Proteins'!
       * Research shows that using a sauna and/or taking a cold shower before bed improves sleep.
 All the the strategies above that I use have specific reasons (scientific research and personal experience) behind each of them.
 Each are explained in the Sources below.

 ### Meditation <a name="meditation"></a>
-During his research for one of his books (_Tools of Titans_, I think), author/teacher/podcaster/crazy-man Tim Ferriss found that the one thing that (nearly) every high performer he interviewed had in common was some form of a mindfulness meditation.
+During his research for one of his books (_Tools of Titans_, I think), author/teacher/podcaster/crazy-man Tim Ferriss found that the one thing that (nearly) every high performer he interviewed had in common was some form of a mindfulness practice.

 **What is it?**
 Meditation is basically training the mind to have control over emotions - decreasing emotional reactivity.
 For many, this allows for a more thoughtful and deliberate approach to the day.
 Those mornings where every stress point you've experienced in the last decade bubbles up to the surface and bears its teeth - that's where meditation helps.
-The evenings where you come home to the entirety of your kitchen's square footage being covered in the dirty dishes your roommate has apparently decided to collect - meditation helps deal with that too.
+The evenings where you come home to the entirety of your kitchen's square footage being covered in the dirty dishes your roommate has apparently decided to collect into the world's grossest museum display?
+Meditation helps deal with that too.

 **What are the [Benefits?](https://www.headspace.com/meditation/benefits)** There are many, but the big ones, to me, are as follows: